millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 Lab 21: K-Nearest Neighbors Classifier
 ======================================

-In this lab you will learn how to split data into train and test sets and use the K-Nearest Neighbors (KNN) classifier to classify images of handwritten digits.

 KNN Classifier
 --------------

-In Lab 18 we talked about the K-Means clustering algorithm which was a type of unsupervised learning.
+In Lab 18 we talked about the K-Means clustering algorithm which is a type of unsupervised learning.
 This lab will focus on a form of **supervised learning** where the input data has a known label.
-This is the equivalent of us learning how to read.
-We see hundreds and thousands of different letters when we are young, and we slowly learn how to identify them correctly.
+We are essentially teaching a computer how to read.
+When we learned to read, we saw hundreds and thousands of different examples and eventually learned how to identify them correctly.
+We do the same for computers.
+We give them a lot of examples and teach them how to identify them correctly.

-The K-Nearest Neighbors classifier is a type of supervised learning and it is very easy to understand.
+The KNN classifier is a supervised learning algorithm.
-First we feed it in a set of data with known labels.
+Given a set of data points with known labels, it can take a new data point with an unknown label and classify it.
+It does this by taking the new data point and finding the :math:`k` number of points that are closest (according to some distance metric, in our case, the Euclidean distance) to it.
-Then it receives a new data point, it looks at the k nearest neighbors to the data point and then votes on the label of the data point.
+Then it uses each of those neighbor's labels to vote on the label of the unknown data point.
-"Nearest" can be any defined distance that you choose.
-We will be using the Euclidean distance for this lab.
+The most common label among the k nearest neighbors becomes the predicted label for the new data point.

 .. math::